 Staff and visitors are not permitted to smoke within any of the school's buildings or on school grounds.
 This includes the use of e-cigarettes.
-Staff will not smoke whilst working with or supervising pupils off-site, such as when on educational visits or trips.
+Staff will not smoke whilst working with or supervising pupils off-site, such as when on educational visits/trips or transporting children in their own vehicle.
 The taking of illegal drugs or alcohol during working hours will not be tolerated.
 Staff members must never attend work under the influence of alcohol or illegal drugs.
 Should a staff member be found to be under the influence of illegal drugs or alcohol whilst at work this may amount to gross misconduct and will be managed in accordance with the school's disciplinary procedure, including referral to the police.